dynermite/sourdough-atlas/replit.md

 #### 4. Sourdough Verification Process
 All scrapers use strict restaurant-controlled content verification:
-- **Keywords**: "sourdough", "naturally leavened", "wild yeast" (refined to exclude generic fermentation terms)
+- **Keywords**: ONLY 4 approved terms: "sourdough", "naturally leavened", "wild yeast", "naturally fermented"
 - **Sources**: Only restaurant websites and Google Business profiles (never blogs, reviews, or third-party content)
-- **Confidence Scoring**: Weighted scoring based on keyword frequency and context from official sources
+- **Keyword Enforcement**: System rejects any other fermentation terms to maintain sourdough specificity
-- **Authenticity**: Ensures all sourdough claims come directly from restaurants themselves
+- **Authenticity**: Ensures all sourdough claims come directly from restaurants themselves using precise terminology

 ### Data Storage Solutions
 The application uses a **PostgreSQL** database with Drizzle ORM: